wundergraph/wundergraph/examples/nextjs-todos/README.md

-# WunderGraph Postgres Starter
+# WunderGraph Todo App

-This example demonstrates how to use WunderGraph with Next.js & Postgres.
-We are going to make your database accessible through JSON-RPC to your Next.js app.
+The Todo App demonstrates how to use WunderGraph with Next.js & Postgres with SWR.

-This example also make use of Subscriptions & Live Queries.
-Subscriptions and Live Queries are a fundamental feature to build modern, reactive applications.
-WunderGraph supports GraphQL Subscriptions and Live Queries (via server-side polling) out of the box, no additional configuration is required.
+Key features of the App are

+- Create, read, update, delete todos
+  - Mark Todos as complete
+- Optimistic updates
+- Drag and drop support with database

 ## Getting Started